INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 - vertebral arteries

-- occipital artery (ECA)
+- occipital artery (fom ECA)

 - supratentorial

-- most typical drainage:
+- most typical drainage paths:

-- cavernous sinus (carotid-cavernous fistula)
+- cavernous sinus (Carotid-cavernous fistula)

 - straight sinus